jhapriyansh/esp32-shell/README.md

 ## License

+MIT
-MIT — do whatever you want, just don't blame me if your servo eats your breadboard.
+Do whatever you want, just don't blame me if your servo eats your breadboard.